What Is A Saucepan? A Breakdown Of This Common Kitchen Tool

 Saucepan Uses

-Heating Liquids: The primary purpose of a saucepan is to heat liquids, such as water, milk, or broth, for various cooking tasks.
+Heating Liquids: The primary purpose of a saucepan is to heat liquids for various cooking tasks.

 Making Sauces: Saucepans are ideal for making sauces like béchamel, hollandaise, and gravy due to their even heat distribution.
 It is also great for reducing pasta sauce.